How it works

 Xybern agent identity panel

 This is Xybern running in production.
-Every row is a real enforcement decision, an AI agent proposed an action, Xybern evaluated it, and a decision was made.
+Every row is a real authorisation decision, an AI agent proposed an action, Xybern evaluated it against policy, and a decision was made.
 The decisions on the right are final.
 They cannot be reversed.
 They are already in the vault.

 Total today